Real Help With Your 501(c)(3) Application

 Reclassification of Foundation Status Q & A

-Schedule A of Form 990) indicates a public charity status other than the one originally recognized by the IRS.
+The types and proportions of support an organization receives can vary from year to year, but the IRS does not require a public charity to file Form 8940 every time its support computation (Schedule A of Form 990) indicates a public charity status other than the one originally recognized by the IRS.
 Form 8940 is only necessary if the organization specifically needs an IRS determination letter confirming the changed status.

 It is important to File Form 8940, however, and obtain a corrected letter, when an initial determination of private foundation status was in error.
 Private foundation status can affect an organization's filing requirements and ability to apply for grants.
 Organizations originally determined to be private foundations that have not completed their fifth year of existence, or that can show that they have always been publicly supported will need to file Form 8940 to get the record straight with the IRS.